Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Over the last several years, some of the most mission-critical networks in the world have been built by Cloud providers.
 I'm very proud of how we have successfully pivoted our strategy to capture that tremendous opportunity and execute it against our innovation road map to grow our relevance and our business in the Cloud vertical.
 At the same time, having such large and agile customers can lead to significant lumpiness in our business, which we saw in Q3 and expect to continue into Q4.

 Let me provide some insight on our current work with these large Cloud providers.
 First, as you know, we have built substantial footprint with these companies over the past few years.
-This has been the result of our innovative products and also our closer round (03:07) and support of these customers as they've grown.
+This has been the result of our innovative products and also our close surround and support of these customers as they've grown.
 As their growth continues, it is clear that their architectures need to evolve, and we are leading the charge to more modern, cost-efficient, scalable networks.

 In Q3 and Q4, we are seeing a spending delay as our largest customers prepare to go through this architectural shift.
 This is not uncommon in our industry, and Juniper has benefited before in leading architectural shift such as with the Converged Supercore and data center fabrics.